 Driving or riding in a car during pregnancy can be a bit awkward.
-Imagine having to deal with a tight parking situation at a late stage.
+It can be hard to deal with a tight parking situation at a late stage of pregnancy.

 As your body changes proportions, it puts new demands on sitting comfort too.
-But the safety belt and airbag are of course as crucial as ever.
+But the seatbelt and airbags reduce the risk of injury.

 When driving, make sure to adjust the driver’s seat and steering wheel properly to give you full control of the car.
 You need to be within comfortable reach of the steering wheel and pedals, yet allowing as much space as possible between the steering wheel and the upper half of your body.

-It is important that you always wear a safety belt – regardless of where in the car you sit.
+It is important that you always wear a safety belt – regardless of where in the car you sit and how advanced in your pregnancy you are.
 Equally important is the need to wear it correctly:

 1. Use Your Senses – Look around: survey the road ahead so you know what’s coming up, and keep an eye on the road behind.
 Try planning your lane changes a few cars ahead, so that you have plenty of time to merge.